sarahhendricks/StarCraft_AI/README.md

  - Code that is clean, documented, and has appropriate class decomposition.
  - High-level overview of your approach
  - Explanation of all major classes, and a time-based guide as to what the agent does over time.

 ## Reach Goals
- -Complete build orders for multiple races
+- Complete build orders for multiple races

- -Micromanaged attack strategies
+- Micromanaged attack strategies

- -Dynamically position buildings
+- Dynamically position buildings

- -Utilizing choke points for defense strategies
+- Utilizing choke points for defense strategies

 ## High Level Overview